 - Take 3.5 fewer sick days per year on average

 Knowing your team members as individuals enables you to intersect their interests with organizational needs.
-In our leadership development programs, we refer to this as connecting role to goal.
+We refer to this as the connecting role to goal in our leadership development programs.
 “Coaches analyze their team to determine where strengths can best be utilized,” comments Lynn.
-“As leaders, make this an ongoing practice by recognizing each person’s abilities and aligning them with the right projects.”
-When someone clearly understands how their role fits into the bigger picture and has a direct impact on meeting company goals, they see themselves as vital to organizational success.
+“The leader as coach makes this an ongoing practice by recognizing each person’s abilities and aligning them with the right projects.”
+When employees clearly understand how their role fits into the bigger picture, they are more engaged.
+When individuals see how their involvement directly impacts the company’s performance, they see themselves as vital to organizational success.
 This is empowering.

-Overtime, your commitment to coaching will enable employees to develop new ways of thinking.
+Over time, your leader as coach mindset will take hold.
+Soon, it will cause employees to develop new ways of thinking.
 “Make time for just-in-time feedback.
 Create open dialogue so you and your team can address needs in the moment and share constructive feedback.
 This is what will create valuable teachable moments.”
-Leveraging these moments has the power to unleash engagement and productivity while strengthening the employee’s skillset.
+Leveraging these moments has the power to unleash engagement and productivity while strengthening the employee’s skill set.

-When an employee expresses an area to develop, clarify the end goal together then create positive steps forward.
+When an employee expresses an area to develop, clarify the end goal together, then create positive steps forward.
 This builds accountability for the employee throughout the process, and accountability is a great trait of any coach.
-“Your reinforcement might include feedback exercise and even role playing scenarios.
+“For a leader as coach, reinforcement might include feedback exercises and even role-playing scenarios.
 Offering continuous learning activities like these leads to continuous growth,” Lynn points out.

-As a leader, you’re in the perfect spot to have a lasting impact on your team members.
-The benefits of coaching are numerous, including:
+As a leader, you’re in the perfect spot to coach employees to help them improve performance.
+The benefits of this type of management coaching are numerous, including:

-- Building stronger bonds between you and your team members.
+- Stronger bonds between you and your team members

-- Supporting team members in taking ownership over their own learning.
+- Team members taking ownership over their own learning

 View yourself as a people developer to start making the coaching mind shift!
-Our Existing Leaders framework leverages six key strategies to create a high-engagement workplace and advance your organization’s competitive advantage.
+If your leaders haven’t made this transition, perhaps they could use the help of a coach themselves.
+Contact us at IMPACT Group.
 Discover how it will transform your leaders today!